-- a.
-Every person who rents a plot at the Charmaine Nymann Community Garden must complete a minimum of FOUR hours of maintenance work (other than on their own plot and the aisles around their plot) during the season.
-The tasks to be completed shall be determined by the Board on an as-needed basis, but shall, generally, consist of weeding and/or cleaning abandoned plots, caring for charity plots and weeding/cleaning inside and outside the garden fence in areas for which BCGA is responsible, including the landscaped area north of the main parking lot. - b.
-Hours spent assisting another gardener when that the gardener is ill or out of town do not count as volunteer hours. - c.
+E. Maintenance hours: Every person who rents a plot at the Charmaine Nymann Community Garden must complete a minimum of FOUR hours of maintenance work (other than on their own plot and the aisles around their plot) during the season.
+The tasks to be completed shall be determined by the Board on an as-needed basis, but shall, generally, consist of weeding and/or cleaning abandoned plots, caring for charity plots and weeding/cleaning inside and outside the garden fence in areas for which BCGA is responsible, including the landscaped area north of the main parking lot.

+Hours spent assisting another gardener when that the gardener is ill or out of town do not count as volunteer hours.

 Gardeners who fail to complete their maintenance work obligation may be assessed a non-refundable fee of \$40.00 payable before the gardener is permitted to re-register for a plot at the Charmaine Nymann Community Garden.

-5. Familiarity with County Rules and Promise to Comply
+F. Familiarity with County Rules and Promise to Comply.

-a.
 By gardening at the Charmaine Nymann Community Garden, each gardener represents that he/she has read, and agrees to comply with, these Rules, and also with the El Paso County Parks Charmaine Nymann Community Garden Rules (herein referred to as "Park Rules") attached hereto as Exhibit A. Failure to comply with these Rules may result in forfeiture of any and all fees and deposits paid, and prohibition from further gardening at the Charmaine Nymann Community Garden.

-6. Plot Preparation
+II.
+Plot Preparation

-- a.
-Plot Boundary: In order to make weeding and working between plots easier, each gardener must set the plot boundaries into their plot 12" from the BCGA boundary stakes where plots touch each other to create 24" wide paths between plots.
-Please do not permanently remove stakes as they are reused each year. - b.
-Layout of Rows: The garden slopes from west to east.
-Plant rows must run north-south to prevent erosion. - c.
-Raised Beds: Raised beds and/or lowered walkways or ditches or trenches between beds of any kind are not permitted.
-Berms inside the plot must not be higher than 3". - d.
-Berm.
+- A. Plot Boundary: In order to make weeding and working between plots easier, each gardener must set the plot boundaries into their plot 12" from the BCGA boundary stakes where plots touch each other to create 24" wide paths between plots.
+(See the Garden Layout diagram in the Garden Handbook.)
+Please do not permanently remove stakes as they are reused each year. - B. Layout of Rows: The garden slopes from west to east.
+Plant rows must run north-south to prevent erosion. - C. Raised Beds: Raised beds and/or lowered walkways or ditches or trenches between beds of any kind are not permitted.
+Berms inside the plot must not be higher than 3". - D. Berm.
 Each gardener is required to place a 3" to 4" high soil berm (no higher than 4") around the perimeter of the plot to keep water from running off of the plot and into the aisles when plants are watered.
 During heavy rain storms the berm will also keep rainwater running down the aisles from flooding into plots and washing out plantings.
-Gardeners must not take dirt from aisles to create berms.
+Gardeners must not take dirt from aisles to create berms. - E. Plot Construction: BEFORE BEGINNING ANY CONSTRUCTION PROJECT, or

-7. Plot Construction

-- a.
-BEFORE BEGINNING ANY CONSTRUCTION PROJECT, PLEASE CONTACT THE BOARD. - b.
-Structures: Structures are allowed on plots if: - they directly protect the plant(s), and are less than 3' high; OR - ii. they directly support the plant(s) and the stakes or supports are no higher than the North parking lot fence (5') and consist of materials that are no heavier than 2x2s.
+PLEASE CONTACT THE BOARD.

+- (1) Structures: Structures that are primarily decorative are not allowed.
+Structures are allowed on plots if: - (a) they directly protect the plant(s), and are less than 3' high;

+- (b) they directly support the plant(s) and the stakes or supports are no higher than the North parking lot fence (5') and consist of materials that are no heavier than 2x2s.
 U and T posts are also permissible.
-An exception is made only for bean poles and bean teepees, which may be no more than 7 1⁄2' tall. - iii. orange plastic construction fencing, or similar support material, is not permitted.
+An exception is made only for bean poles and bean teepees, which may be no more than 7 1⁄2' tall. - (c) orange plastic construction fencing, or similar support material, is not permitted.